My Love from the Star: Production

 In August 2013, media reported that Kim Soo-hyun and Jun Ji-hyun were cast in a fantasy rom-com; it is the second collaboration between Kim and Jun, coming after the successful film The Thieves (2012).
 It also marks Jun's small screen comeback after 14 years.
 Initially Park Hae-jin was cast to play Lee Jae-kyung, the antagonist, and Choi Min was cast to play his younger brother Lee Hee-kyung; but Choi Min's injury led to Park's role being changed to that of Lee Hee-kyung and Shin Sung-rok was cast as Lee Jae-kyung.

 The first script reading was held on October 14, 2013, and filming began in early November 2013.
 The protagonist of the series possesses superpowers including the ability to teleport and stop time so special effects were needed.
 The crew used 60 small, special cameras to create bullet time effects.
 GoPro cameras were installed in a 180-degree arc and "stopped" characters were filmed from various angles.
 The final scene is a montage of small details and was enhanced digitally.
 This was the first time high-definition cameras were used to produce a television drama in South Korea.

-Soundtrack
+Original soundtrack

 Album

 My Love from the Star soundtrack album was released on February 26, 2014; it contains all of the singles and background tracks from the series.
 The album debuted on the weekly Gaon Album Chart at number four and was ranked seventy-one on the 2014 year-end Gaon Album Chart.